Get to know PeekMed

 artificial-inteligence-orthopedics

-Examples of the use of Artificial Intelligence in Orthopedics
+Examples of the use of Artificial Intelligence (AI) in Orthopedics

 The primary goal is to take advantage of AI in Orthopedics to develop insights regarding the possible outputs, create patient-specific solutions, and reduce security issues.